malaksatour/Assignment_3/README.md

 - Edge weights are non-negative because Dijkstra's algorithm requires non-negative weights.
 - Vertices are indexed from `0` to `n - 1`.
 - `Graph::INF` means no path exists between two vertices.
-- The repository must be pushed to GitHub and submitted on Canvas as requested in the assignment PDF.